 Who gets these types of thoughts?
 Adolescents who have “unacceptable” thoughts often believe these thoughts are rare, that they are the only one in the world who has these thoughts.
 They often think that these thoughts are so strange and horrible that others couldn’t possibly also have similar thoughts.
 However, 25-40% (or more) of people with OCD have “unacceptable” thoughts.
 That’s 750,000 to 3.6 million people in the United States.

 Why me?!
 Almost everyone that has these thoughts asks this question at some time or repeatedly.
 It is important to emphasize that we can’t control our thoughts AND, although these thoughts seem strange and bizarre, these thoughts are normal!
 However, when adolescents have OCD, there are very often faulty beliefs about “unacceptable” thoughts which may make these thoughts more powerful.
 For instance, “I am a bad person because I had this thought” (over-importance of thought) or “Because I thought this, I am more likely to act on my thought in the future” (thought action fusion).
 We also know that doing compulsions, which may help in the short run, has a tendency to increases the power of “unacceptable” thoughts.
 The adolescent feels compelled to neutralize or do other compulsion to make the thought go away – which actually makes them more powerful.

-If you want more information on this talk please click here for full presentation given by the team at the Houston OCD Program.
+If you want more information on this talk please click here for full presentation given by the team at the McLean OCD Institute // Houston.